core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon exhausting the Sender Sequence Number space, the endpoint MUST NOT use this Security Context to protect further messages including a Partial IV.

-Upon (approaching) the exhaustion of the Sender Sequence Number space, the endpoint SHOULD inform the Group Manager, retrieve new Security Context parameters from the Group Manager (see {{sec-group-re-join}}), and use them to derive a new Sender Context (see {{ssec-sender-recipient-context}}).
+When approaching the exhaustion of the Sender Sequence Number space, the endpoint SHOULD inform the Group Manager, retrieve new Security Context parameters from the Group Manager (see {{sec-group-re-join}}), and use them to derive a new Sender Context (see {{ssec-sender-recipient-context}}).
 It is RECOMMENDED that the endpoint takes this course of action with some margin, i.e., well before exhausting the Sender Sequence Number space, in order to avoid a period of inability to protect messages including a Partial IV.

 From then on, the endpoint MUST use its latest installed Sender Context to protect outgoing messages.